Vaccine Information

 Are vaccinations 100% safe and effective?

 Although we cannot guarantee that a vaccine will fully protect an animal against a given disease, vaccines have proven to be the simplest and most effective method of preventing numerous diseases in our pets.
 Despite everyone’s efforts to design a safe vaccination protocol for your pet, vaccine reactions can and do occur.
 This is not common.
-Some of these reactions are mild (some discomfort at the injection site, lethargy, or loss of appetite for a day or so).
-Some have more severe reactions such as an allergic reaction or immunologic reaction.
-If your pet has reacted to a vaccine in the past please inform us.
+Some of these reactions are mild (discomfort at the injection site, lethargy, or loss of appetite for a day).
+Some have more severe reactions, such as an allergic reaction or immunologic reaction.
+If your pet has reacted to a vaccine in the past, please inform us.

-It is important to administer vaccines only to healthy animals.
+It is essential to administer vaccines only to healthy animals.
 If the animal is already suffering from an illness or receiving certain medications, its immune system may not be able to respond to the vaccine.
-That is why it is so important to have your pet vaccinated by a veterinarian after a thorough wellness examination.
+That is why having your pet vaccinated by a veterinarian after a thorough wellness examination is so important.

 What are the common canine vaccinations?